nneverson/Itinerary-Disney/README.md

 - I assumed results of specific functionality without testing it myself.
 This caused me to waste time with guessing.

 ## Contribution
+These are the tutorials I used to add the following functionalities to my app.

 - [Protected Route Tutorial](https://youtu.be/Y0-qdp-XBJg)